-STATUS Dallas Animal Services has deployed a team of four officers and a supervisor specifically focused on impounding aggressive and dangerous loose dogs in high-risk areas, with the intention of reducing potential bites.
-These areas are patrolled using the bite map compiled from previously recorded bites in the area.
+STATUS Dallas Animal Services (DAS) has deployed a team of four officers and a supervisor specifically focused on impounding aggressive and dangerous loose dogs in high-risk areas, with the intention of reducing potential bites.
+Through February 2019, DAS' collective loose dog intake is up 20% year-over-year, while loose dog bites remain flat.